new-product-development-cover

 We always test the main features with usability testing, first, to choose the best flow, and second, to iterate on the flow and make sure it’s clear for the users.
 After usability testing, we can finalize the flow and prepare it for the developer handoff.

-Regina Smirnova, Senior Product Designer at Bumble, uses the IDEO Design Thinking approach when working on a new product.
+Regina Smirnova, Lead Product Designer at Meta, uses the IDEO Design Thinking approach when working on a new product.
 Design thinking brings together “what is desirable from a human point of view with what is technologically feasible and economically viable.”
 As Regina explains, a successful Minimum Viable Product (MVP) lives at the intersection of desirability, feasibility, and viability.

 6. Test marketing